-As spring break approaches, here are some ways to handle illness in your children when you are far away from your children’s primary care provider.
+As spring break approaches, here are some ways to handle sickness while traveling with your children when you are far away from your children’s primary care provider.

 - If your child has a health condition that is intermittent, such as asthma, bring his inhaler, spacer, or any other medication.
 Even if he hasn’t had a flair up for months, it is much safer to travel prepared.
 Don’t forget your child’s epi-pen if she has a history of food allergies.
 If your child’s healthcare provider holds a United States license and you are not in the United States, your healthcare provider can not call in routine medications.